 In the counseling office, I borrow her idea, and tell my couples, “Marriage isn’t a logical relationship.
 There just isn’t a lot about it that makes any sense.”

 I’m not suggesting that marriage isn’t a relationship worth pursuing.
-It’s just that when husbands and wives feel distressed or disconnected, there isn’t usually a logical solution to the distance between them.
+It’s just that when husbands and wives feel distressed or disconnected, there is seldom a logical solution to the distance between them.
 Yet they continue to look for one.
 Some even come to me hoping I’ll give them one.

 What the head makes cloudy, the heart makes very clear.Don Henley — A New York Minute

 Apart from its profound spiritual meaning, I’m now convinced that marriage is fundamentally an emotional relationship.
 It could be the only human relationship that actually needs to be.
-For many of us, it’s so easy to miss that, and miss out on the benefits.
+For many of us — especially husbands, it’s so easy to miss that, and to miss out on the benefits of a closer bond.

 Part of being created in God’s image is our unique emotional capacity.
 Humans are capable of feeling deeply and feeling broadly.
 Combine that with our need to seek out close relationships.
 I speculate that God meant those capacities and that need to find ultimate fulfillment in marriage for His glory.